caseyberger/nrrb/amrex-langevin/Exec/README.md

 ### Batch Job

-Use a SLURM script like `run.slurm` and pass all the job options to the `sbatch` command like this:
+Use a SLURM script like `bridges2.MPI.CUDA.slurm` and pass all the job options to the `sbatch` command like this:

 ```
-sbatch -p GPU -t 00:30:00 -N 1 --ntasks-per-node=8 --gres=gpu:8 run.slurm
+sbatch -p GPU -t 00:30:00 -N 1 --ntasks-per-node=8 --gres=gpu:8 bridges2.MPI.CUDA.slurm
 ```

 Requires the `gpu_visible.sh` script in the current directory.